 Canmore Nordic Centre- irrespective of your skill level, indulge in hiking, mountain biking, and cross-country skiing trails.
 You can even try paddle boarding on Rundle Forebay for some relaxed fun.

 Plenty of local festivals are hosted in this tiny mountain town, making it one of the best things to do in Canmore as you blend with the local community.
-Some of the most popular ones include the Canmore Folk Music Festival during July and the Canmore Winter Carnival at the end of February.
-In addition, get to explore and participate in some beaver trails eating competitions, log sawing, a fun dog parade, and ice carving competitions.
+Some of the most popular ones include the Canmore Folk Music Festival during July and the Canmore Winter Carnival at the end of February. get ready to explore and participate in some beaver trails eating competitions, log sawing, a fun dog parade, and ice carving competitions.

 Rat’s Nest Cave is a cave in Canmore that is of historical significance, and for archaeological lovers, this can turn into a full-day tour.
 Among the longest Canadian caves, you can crawl, slide, rappel, hike uphill, and end your trail with a crystal-clear pool with stalagmites and stalactites.